How to Install AWS CLI on Arch Linux

 Remove Pacman Installation

-Remove AWS CLI and its orphaned dependencies:
+Remove the v2 package and orphaned dependencies:

 sudo pacman -Rns aws-cli-v2